 These measures are in place until 2021.
 After that, it’s hard to say what it will be like as it is something the government hasn’t communicated yet.

 As an expat (who lives and works in the UK), you are entitled to free medical care.
 When you move to the UK, the first thing you will have to do is get your National Insurance Number (NIN).

-In order to do that, you need to call the dedicated landline or the closest job centre.
+In order to do that, you need to call the dedicated landline or the closest job center.
 They will give you an appointment.
-You will have to bring your passport, proof of residence and employment.
+You will have to bring your passport, proof of residence, and employment.